Contact Us

 Mick and Keith 2006 World Tour

-Janice later moved on to Bexley Technical High School for Girls Townley Road and had many interesting lessons such as Art and Music at Hall Place an historic building with wonderful gardens taken over by the school in the 1950's.
+Janice later moved on to Bexley Technical High School for Girls Townley Road and had many interesting lessons such as Art and Music at Hall Place an historic building with wonderful gardens taken over by the school in 1957.
+It later became the headquaters of Bexley Libraries in 1969.

 Our uniform was grey pleated skirts, grey blazers and a maroon blue and grey tie., light blue summer dresses.
 It's incredible to think that this continues today after 50 years, there were very strict rules about shoes and socks and the PE uniform.Prefects used to stand at the top of Townley Road monitoring our uniform as we got off the bus to make sure we were 'correctly' dressed for school.
 One day I was having my black school shoes repaired so I walked down the road in my bright pink suede shoes, my name was called out in assembly and I was summoned up on the stage to be reprimanded and humiliated by the headmistress in front of the whole school.
 I got detention and was made to wear my black plimsolls for the rest of the day, a note was sent to my parents telling them to never allow such a thing again.